google/or-tools/ortools/sat/doc/integer_arithmetic.md

 -   **C#**: `model.NewIntVarFromDomain(Domain.FromValues(new long[] {1, 3, 4,
     6}), "x");`

-They can also be created using a list of intervals.
+Variables can also be created using a list of intervals.
+Below, the variable created is constrained to be 1, 2, 4, 5, or 6:

 -   **C++**: `model.NewIntVar(Domain::FromIntervals({{1, 2}, {4, 6}});`
 -   **Python**: `model.NewIntVarFromDomain(cp_model.Domain.FromIntervals([[1,